Attribution (psychology): Defensive attribution hypothesis

 The defensive attribution hypothesis is a social psychological term referring to a set of beliefs held by an individual with the function of defending themselves from concern that they will be the cause or victim of a mishap.
 Commonly, defensive attributions are made when individuals witness or learn of a mishap happening to another person.
 In these situations, attributions of responsibility to the victim or harm-doer for the mishap will depend upon the severity of the outcomes of the mishap and the level of personal and situational similarity between the individual and victim.
 More responsibility will be attributed to the harm-doer as the outcome becomes more severe, and as personal or situational similarity decreases.

-An example of defensive attribution is the just-world hypothesis, which is where "good things happen to good people and bad things happen to bad people".
+An example of defensive attribution is the just-world fallacy, which is where "good things happen to good people and bad things happen to bad people".
 People believe in this in order to avoid feeling vulnerable to situations that they have no control over.
 However, this also leads to blaming the victim even in a tragic situation.
 When people hear someone died from a car accident, they decide that the driver was drunk at the time of the accident, and so they reassure themselves that an accident will never happen to them.
 Despite the fact there was no other information provided, people will automatically attribute that the accident was the driver's fault due to an internal factor (in this case, deciding to drive while drunk), and thus they would not allow it to happen to themselves.

 Another example of defensive attribution is optimism bias, in which people believe positive events happen to them more often than to others and that negative events happen to them less often than to others.
 Too much optimism leads people to ignore some warnings and precautions given to them.
 For example, smokers believe that they are less likely to get lung cancer than other smokers.

-Cognitive Dissonance Theory
+Cognitive dissonance theory

 Cognitive dissonance theory refers to a situation involving conflicting attitudes, beliefs or behaviors that cause arousal within the individual.
 The arousal often produces a feeling of mental or even physical discomfort either leading the individual to alter their own attitudes, beliefs, or behaviors or attributions of the situation.
 It is much harder for a person to change their behaviors or beliefs than it is to change how they perceive a situation.
-For example, if someone perceives themselves as being very capable in a sport but perform poorly during a game they are more likely to attribute or blame the poor performance on an external factor than on internal factors such as their skill and ability.
-This is done in an effort to preserve their current held believes and perceptions about them selves.
-Otherwise they are left to face the thought that they are not as good at the sport as they originally thought causing a feeling of dissonance and arousal.
+For example, if someone perceives themselves as being very capable in a sport but perform poorly during a game, they are more likely to attribute or blame the poor performance on an external factor than on internal factors such as their skill and ability.
+This is done in an effort to preserve their current held beliefs and perceptions about themselves; otherwise, they are left to face the thought that they are not as good at the sport as they originally thought, causing a feeling of dissonance and arousal.